Overwatch seasonal events: Winter Wonderland

 The Winter Wonderland events typically run late in the calendar year into the new year timed with winter in the Northern Hemisphere.
 Its cosmetics tend to feature both winter-themed cosmetics as well as those related to Christmas and other similar holiday events.

 Two event modes have been added during Winter Wonderland.
 The first is a deathmatch mode called "Mei's Snowball Offensive".
 The mode takes place on the smaller Ecopoint: Antarctica map, introduced in the previous months for standard deathmatch play.
 Six players each play Mei, but where her Endothermic Blaster, which normally fires a stream of damaging cold, can only fire a single snowball.
 Players must find a snowball pile scattered around the map to reload the weapon.
 Further, her Ultimate ability allows her to fire a machine-gun-like string of snowballs for a brief period.
 Otherwise, Mei's other abilities (Ice Wall and Cyro-Freeze) remain the same.
 A single snowball hit kills the struck until the round is complete.
 Kotaku claims this mode was generally not well received by players as the act of having to reload the Blaster made one too vulnerable, and with the permadeath mechanic in play, the mode was not fun nor captured the spirit of a snowball fight.

 The second new mode is "Yeti Hunter", an asymmetric mode where five players, each playing as Mei, attempt to defeat one player controlling Winston (acting as the Yeti) in a boss battle on Nepal's Village stage.
 Yeti Hunt is the first Overwatch mode to use role selection; players can indicate their preference to play as a Mei or as the Yeti.
 The Winston player must elude the Mei team, which can freeze him, use ice walls to impede his movement, or catch him in a snare trap (which replaces Mei's usual Ultimate).
 After collecting four pieces of meat, which spawn randomly in predetermined locations around the map, Winston unleashes his Ultimate ability for a short period which temporarily boosts his health, reduces his jump cooldown, and gives him powerful melee attacks.
 When a Mei player dies, they will respawn after a short delay and cost their team a life.
 The match is over once the Mei team either defeats Winston or loses all five of their lives.
 Kaplan described the Yeti Hunt as a light-hearted mode to be played for a few matches rather than hundreds of hours.

+April Fools' Day

+Since 2020, Blizzard has added amusing content to Overwatch near April Fools' Day (April 1).
+Initially these were mostly cosmetic, such as adding googly eyes to all the characters.
+From 2021, Blizzard included a limited time mode introducing buffs and other alterations to character abilities such as greatly increasing damage or changing character sizes without heeding game balance.